ministryofjustice/moj-frontend/docs/components/primary-navigation.md

 ---
-layout: layouts/component.njk
 title: Primary navigation
 status: To be reviewed
 statusDate: June 2021
-type: component
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/710
-eleventyNavigation:
-  key: Primary navigation
-  parent: Components
 excerpt: "Use the primary navigation component to let users navigate and search your service."
 ---

 {% example "/examples/primary-navigation", 150 %}